-Mucous membrane pemphigoid occurs when the immune system attacks the mucus membranes and causes blisters and sores.
+Mucous membrane pemphigoid occurs when the immune system attacks the mucous membranes and causes blisters and sores.

 People have blistering in the mouth and on other areas of the body.

 Doctors diagnose mucous membrane pemphigoid by examining tissue samples under a microscope.

 Treatment usually involves corticosteroids or drugs that suppress the immune system.

 (See also Overview of Blistering Disorders Overview of Blistering Disorders A blister (bulla, or, when small, a vesicle) is a bubble of fluid that forms beneath a thin layer of dead skin.
 The fluid is a mixture of water and proteins that oozes from injured tissue.
 Blisters... read more .)

 The mucous membranes are the moist surfaces of the body.
 Mucous membrane pemphigoid typically affects the mouth (oral mucous membrane pemphigoid) and the eyes (ocular mucous membrane pemphigoid Ocular Mucous Membrane Pemphigoid Ocular mucous membrane pemphigoid is an autoimmune disorder that scars the conjunctiva and cornea.
 The eyes become red, then the conjunctiva scars, eyelashes turn inward, and the cornea becomes... read more ), but other mucous membranes (such as the inside the throat and the genitals) and the skin also may be affected.
-Older people are most often affected, women more than men.
+Older adults are most often affected, women more than men.

 Causes of Mucous Membrane Pemphigoid